MichelleKamau6/AI-Procurement-Supply-Chain-Knowledge-Assistant-Using-Google-Gemini/README.md

 ## 📖 Usage Guide

+### Authentication

+1. Open the application in your browser
+2. Create an account using the signup form (name, email, password)
+3. Or sign in if you already have an account
+4. User credentials are stored locally in your browser

 ### Starting the Chat

-1. Open the application in your browser
+**Option 1: Demo Mode (No API Key Required)**
+1. After authentication, click "Use Demo Mode (No API Key)"
+2. Start asking procurement questions immediately
+3. Access 50+ pre-loaded topics covering all procurement areas

+**Option 2: With Google Gemini API**
-2. Enter your Google Gemini API key in the input field
+1. Enter your Google Gemini API key in the input field
-3. Click "Start Chat" or press Enter
+2. Click "Start Chat" or press Enter
-4. Wait for successful initialization
+3. Wait for successful initialization
+4. Upload documents for RAG-based responses

 ### Uploading Documents